bipsrocks/bipsrocks.github.io/index.md

 economics, technology and cryptography just to figure out what's going on.

 The good news is there's a truck load of content for you to consume as you fall deeper and deeper into this new wonderland.
+The bad news is that a "truck load" is a lot of content and it gets confusing.

-The bad news is that a "truck load" is a lot of content (see our further reading section for starters!).
+So this site is all about taking these concepts and trying to explain them thorugh a series of pictures and short stories, with a touch of humour if we can manage it.

-So this website is all about taking these concepts and trying to explain them thorugh a series of pictures and short stories.
+BIPS. **B**itcoin **I**n **P**ictures and **S**tories.

 > If you don't believe me or don't get it, <s>I don't have time to try to convince you, sorry</s><br />
 > check out bips.rocks, it's awesome.